INFOBefore you can integrate the widget, you must have worked with MX to enable your access to our PFM product.

 Widget Events

 Sometimes, your application may want to know about specific events that have occurred within the widget iframe.
 To account for this, we send postMessages for specific widget events.
+All widget event postMessages will contain a JSON-formatted string with the structure shown to the right.INFOPostMessage events related to members — such as member updated — will contain the

-PostMessage events related to members — such as member updated — will contain the connection_status field.
-This field indicates the current status of the member's aggregation.
+connection_status field.
+This field indicates the current status of the member’s aggregation.- Account Created

 - Account Updated